astramieri/data-management-foundations/docs/maximum_availability.md

 RAC is clustering technology to spread your different nodes across your different servers, so you don't have a single point of failure.
 From a scalability standpoint and performance standpoint, you get a lot of benefit associated with that.
 You constantly add a new node whenever you want to without experiencing any downtime.

+RAC utilizes two or more instances of an Oracle Database concurrently.

 ![Real Application Cluster](../images/rac.png)

 ## Transparent Application Continuity (TAC)